gittyupcowboy/Onetab-Extractor/README.md

 # OneTab Extractor Script v1.0
+For the extension [OneTab](https://www.one-tab.com) across multiple browsers.

-`onetab_extractor.py`, is designed to parse/extract links from OneTab.htm, organize said links into groups by their creation date, and save as a markdown file.
+`onetab_extractor.py`, is designed to parse/extract links from a OneTab.htm saved file, organize said links into groups by their creation date, and save as a markdown file.
 Each link is numbered sequentially across all tab groups, with each group preceded by its creation date.

 ## How to Use